 496. On the Beach (1974) - Neil Young

 The long out of print fifth Neil Young album On the Beach was recorded after the singer/songwriter had bared his soul on the ultimate downer Tonight's the Night, but released earlier as the studio follow up to Harvest.
-Though Beach sounds like a Herman's Hermits greatest hits to the utter despair of Tonights, both of 'em compared to the hit-filled Harvest threw many a record buyer off at the time.
+Though Beach sounds like a Herman's Hermits greatest hits compared to the utter despair of Tonights, both of them compared to the hit-filled Harvest threw many a record buyer off at the time.
 Young is still at his best here, with three of these songs sharing the "blues" title, the final "Ambulance Blues" easily the most superior and in the running as Young's all time finest numbers.

 495. The Sound of Perseverance (1998) - Death